LunarWatcher/auto-pairs/README.md

 output: " "|
 ```

-- Only jump across closing pair if pairs are balanced
+- Only jump across the closing pair if pairs are balanced
 ```
 input: (((|))    (press ')')
 output: (((|)))